 Leicestershire Police is urging people using selling websites and social media to sell items to remain vigilant following an increase in reports of banking fraud.

-Between July and October, a number of reports have been received of buyers using a fake banking app, which makes it look like money has been transferred when it has not.
+A number of reports have been received of sellers using a fake banking app, which makes it look like money has been transferred when it has not.